wild-lotus/react-async-utils/README.md

     onSuccess?: (payload: Payload) => void;
     onError?: (error: Error) => void;
   },
+): AsyncData<Payload>;

+type AsyncData<Payload> = Async<Payload> & {
-): [Async<Payload>, () => void, () => void];
+  refresh: () => void;
+};
 ```

-This hook is suitable for handling any kind of querying or data fetching tasks.
+This hook is suitable for handling any kind of querying or data fetching.
 It takes care of race conditions and it cleans up on component unmount.

 ⚠️ Be careful, all input functions (`getData`, `onSuccess`, `onError`) are dependencies of the effect it uses.
 You can create infinite loops if you do not hand them carefully.
-Wrap the input functions in `useCallback` if needed to prevent these infinite loops.
+Wrap the input functions in `React.useCallback` if needed to prevent these infinite loops.

+Definition:

 - **@param `getData`**